Vyral/robin-phillips/_posts/2022-06-06-9-home-selling-mistakes-to-avoid.md

 **6\.
 Not listening to buyer feedback.** A great agent will get feedback from every single showing, and if buyers aren’t making any offers, you should know why.
 If it’s something you can change, change it.
 If it’s something you can’t change, you might have to lower the price.
 Remember that neither you nor your agent set the home’s selling price—the market will tell you what a house should sell for.

 **7\.
 Only considering the price when choosing an offer.** The terms of the offer can be just as important.
-Is the buyer using cash or are they getting financing?
+Is the buyer using cash, or are they getting financing?
 Will they take two weeks or a month to close?
 Make sure to examine all of these factors before choosing the offer that’s best for you.

 **8\.
 Not being willing to negotiate.** If you’re unwilling to negotiate when it comes to things like buyer repair requests, you might find yourself starting the selling process all over again when your buyer walks away.
 Try to be flexible when it comes to negotiations.